License agreement for the use of the MailUp Platform

 Client acknowledges that MailUp expressly prohibits the use of temporary, or “disposable”, e-mail accounts, or other anonymization systems that do not permit the sender to be identified.
 Client therefore agrees to only use e-mail accounts that clearly permit identification.
 Client also acknowledges that in the event of a breach of this provision, MailUp reserves the unquestionable right to suspend the service and terminate this Agreement pursuant to Article 8.7.

-2.6 – Additional functions and Application programming interface.
-The MailUp® Platform makes available to the Client functions, tools and applications for integration with external software programs (“API” or “Application programming interface”) as established in the documentation “MailUp® API”.
+2.6 Additional functions and Application programming interface.
+The MailUp® Platform provides the Client with features, tools and applications for integration with external software (“API” or “interoperability functions”) as set out in the “MailUp® API” https://helpmailup.atlassian.net/wiki/spaces/mailupapi/pages/36342419/Introducing+the+MailUp+API.
+For this purpose, MailUp can also make use of APIs developed by third parties.
 Through the API, the Client has the possibility of creating personalized integrations between the MailUp® Platform and third party applications in order to facilitate automatic data updating functions.
 The Client is the only party responsible for the use of the API and undertakes to use them with adequate tools and in accordance with the provisions of this Agreement.
 The use through the MailUp® Platform of functions made available by third parties may be subject to acceptance of contractual conditions imposed by such third parties.
+In the event that the API is provided by a third party and such third party suspends or discontinues the provision of such interoperability functions, MailUp may consequently suspend or discontinue the Client’s access to the interoperability functions, without prior notification and without incurring any costs, charges or expenses, simply by providing a service notice to the Client.

-2.7 – Procedure for cancelling the Client’s data.
-Upon the expiry of 10 (ten) days from the Expiration date or termination of the Agreement for any reason, MailUp will be entitled to cancel the data filed/stored on behalf of the Client in the MailUp® Platform, including any remaining receivables as specified in article 7.1.
+2.7Procedure for cancelling the Client’s data.
+Upon the expiry of 10 (ten) days from the Expiration date or termination of the Agreement for any reason, MailUp will be entitled to cancel the data filed/stored on behalf of the Client in the MailUp® Platform, as well as any remaining receivables as specified in article 7.1.
 Such data may be viewed and downloaded freely by the Client by the above deadline by using the normal functions of the MailUp® Platform.
-In the event of block on access to the MailUp® Platform due to administrative irregularities (see art.
-4.2) the Client may gain access solely after removing the cause that gave rise to the block.
-Without prejudice to such right of cancellation, longer preservation timeframes may be imposed on account of requirements other than those indicated herein, and in particular in the event of investigations by the Judicial Police or Entities in charge of conducting controls.
+In the event of block on access to the MailUp® Platform (e.g., due to administrative irregularities, see Article 4.3) the Client may gain access solely after removing the cause that gave rise to the block.
+Without prejudice to such right of cancellation, longer preservation timeframes may be imposed on account of requirements other than those indicated herein, and in particular in the event of investigations by the Judicial Police or Entities in charge of conducting controls. – Customer care.
+On a merely ancillary basis and in connection with the use of the MailUp® Platform, MailUp undertakes to provide to the Client technical assistance in the event of communications sent by the latter in connection with the proper functioning of the MailUp® Platform, in accordance with the provisions of 5 Warranty on the minimum functioning level.

 3. Ownership and Trademarks; Third party licensees